International Villager: Reception

-International Villager became one of the highest grossing Punjabi albums of all time in 2015.
-One of the album's track "Gabru", featuring J-Star, quickly climbed to the top of the Asian music charts, including the official BBC Asian charts.
+International Villager became one of the highest-grossing Punjabi albums of all time in 2015.
+One of the album's tracks, "Gabru", featuring J-Star, quickly climbed to the top of the Asian music charts, including the official BBC Asian charts.

-The track "Brown Rang"'s music video was released on 28 February 2012 and became YouTube's most trending video of 2012.
-It won the top spot in the list of YouTube's most watched videos of 2012 in India with over 10 million views.
+The music video for the track "Brown Rang" was released on 28 February 2012 and became YouTube's top trending video of 2012.
+It won the top spot on the list of YouTube's most-watched videos of 2012 in India with over 10 million views.
 The song has received over 600 million views on YouTube.

-The track "Angreji Beat" from the album, featured in Saif Ali Khan's 2012 Bollywood film, Cocktail.
+The track "Angreji Beat" from the album was featured in Saif Ali Khan's 2012 Bollywood film Cocktail.

-By 2012, Singh set a record for the highest fee ever paid to an artist for a Bollywood song, reportedly receiving ₹7 million rupees (US$84,000) for tracks in the movies Cocktail and Mastaan.
-However as film Mastaan got shelved he eventually sang his first Hindi song in Cocktail.
+By 2012, Singh had set a record for the highest fee ever paid to an artist for a Bollywood song, reportedly receiving ₹7 million rupees (US$84,000) for tracks in the movies Cocktail and Mastaan.
+However, as the film Mastaan got shelved, he eventually sang his first Hindi song in Cocktail.